You have no items in your shopping cart.

 Where’s the proof?

-A single month *study on the build up of bacteria on makeup brushes resulted in some scary findings.
-After one week there was a definite build-up of bacteria on the brushes, however the results weren’t horrifying.
-In fact the amount of bacteria was comparable to the amount of bacteria we usually come into contact with on surfaces on a daily basis.
+A single month *study on the build-up of bacteria on makeup brushes resulted in some scary findings.
+After one week there was a definite build-up of bacteria on the brushes, however, the results weren’t horrifying.
+In fact, the number of bacteria was comparable to the number of bacteria we usually come into contact with on surfaces on a daily basis.
 Unfortunately, the results weren’t so positive after the second week, as the bacteria had in fact doubled and after a month the bacteria had increased to such an extent that it could not even be measured.
 Now maybe those breakouts and skin irritations will make a little more sense!

 So how often should I clean my brushes?

 It is recommended that you wash your brushes at least once a week.
 You can leave it for 2 weeks, but definitely no longer than that!
 Brushes that only use loose powder can be washed less often than brushes that use creams, gels or liquids as wet, moist environments are perfect for bacteria growth.